OpenDroneMap/ClusterODM/README.md

 docker-compose up
 ```

+## HPC set up with SLURM

+You can write a SLURM script to schedule and set up available nodes with NodeODM for the ClusterODM to be wired to if you are on the HPC.
+Using SLURM will decrease the amount of time and processes needed to set up nodes for ClusterODM each time.
+This provides an easier way for user to use ODM on the HPC.

+To setup HPC with SLURM, you must have make sure SLURM is installed.

 ## Windows Bundle

 ClusterODM can run as a self-contained executable on Windows without the need for additional dependencies.
 You can download the latest `clusterodm-windows-x64.zip` bundle from the [releases](https://github.com/OpenDroneMap/ClusterODM/releases) page.
 Extract the contents in a folder and run: